 You can also head to the beach – like Cocoa Beach to enjoy the pier, or Satellite Beach just south of the area.
 If you're feeling adventurous, you can kayak to find manatees and dolphins in the area on a guided tour.

 There are several parking garages at the terminals, which is your best bet for getting your car close to your cruise ship.
 It costs $17 per day, even for partial days.
-Offsite parking is an option here as well, like at Park Port Canaveral or Lots of Honor, which offer discounts to veterans.
+Offsite parking is an option here as well, like at Park Port Canaveral or Lots of Honor, which offers discounts to veterans.
 Rates are better than at the port, and you may save some extra money if you reserve online and prepay.

 Alternatively, you can fly to a major airport, like Orlando International Airport (MCO) and take a shuttle over to Port Canaveral.
 Melbourne International Airport (MLB) is also close to the port; a drive between MLB and Port Canaveral would take about 45 minutes.